alex-yongkw/weather-app/README.md

 ## The App

 - Search history are stored in [indexDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 Only 10 most recent search history will be displayed on the UI.
+- The floating button with paint brush icon is theme toggle, clicking on it will toggle the theme from light -> dark -> system.

 ## Possible Improvement